boracun/MazeGame/README.md

 <h1>Future plan for this project</h1>

-<h2> MazeGame v1.1</h2>
+<h2>MazeGame v1.1</h2>
-- The code will be tidied.<br/>
+- The code will be tidied. <br/>
-- Enemy AI will be improved. < br/>
+- Enemy AI will be improved.

 <h2> MazeGame v2.0</h2>
-- A new algorithm will allow the player to play on computer generated labyrinths.
+- A new algorithm will allow the player to play on computer generated labyrinths. <br/>
 - The player will be able to choose difficulty.
 Difficulty will increase the enemies and the complexity of the generated maze.